Pinterest Pixel

 Spelling Check

-How to perform spell checking in Excel?
+How to do spell check?

 The keyboard shortcut for running a spell check in Excel is ‘F7’.
 It instantly initiates the proofing process on the active worksheet or selected range.